lkevers/ldig-models-TAL62-3/README.md

-# ldig-models-TAL62-3 : Language identification models for 17 European official languages and Corsican.#
+# ldig-models-TAL62-3 : Language identification models for 17 European official languages and Corsican.

-These data are related to the article "L'identification de langue, un outil au service du corse et de l'évaluation des ressources linguistiques" ("Language identification, a tool for Corsican and language resource evaluation"), by Laurent Kevers, published in the journal TAL 62-3 on linguistic diversity in Natural Language Processing.
+These data are related to the article "L'identification de langue, un outil au service du corse et de l'évaluation des ressources linguistiques" ("Language identification, a tool for Corsican and language resource evaluation"), by Laurent Kevers, to be published in the journal TAL 62-3 on linguistic diversity in Natural Language Processing (2022).

 The language identification models cannot be distributed in a ready-to-use form due to license incompatibilities (CC BY 2.0 EN, CC BY-SA 3.0 and CC BY-NC-SA 4.0).